AI experts sharing free tutorials to accelerate your business.

 • Ready to log into the RFI register with minimal editing

-• Include the note: "This RFI [response] was drafted with AI assistance and must be reviewed by the responsible project engineer or designer before transmittal."
+• Include the note: "This RFI [response / review] was drafted with AI assistance and must be reviewed by the responsible project engineer or designer before transmittal."

 • Saved to outputs/ if the user confirms

 Example input (incoming RFI response): "Sub's RFI #047 on the Maple Street school project.
 They're asking whether the corridor 100A floor transition should be Schluter Reno-U or the vinyl reducer shown on A-602 Detail 3.
 Spec 09 65 13 para 2.2.B says Schluter, drawing shows vinyl reducer.
-Needed by Friday for the punch walk."
+Activity A-0510 (corridor 100 flooring install) is blocked on this — 4 days of total float, near critical path.
+Needed by Friday for the punch walk.
+Latest addendum: #2 (no change to 09 65 13)."

 Expected output: